Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Where should you park for this hike?

-From State College, head to the small town of Lemont, a small community east on route 26.
+From State College, head over to Lemont, a small community just east on Route 26.
 When you reach East Branch Road, turn left.
-You’ll see Café Lemont across the street, a great place to stop for coffee or a small bite to eat.
-After just a couple of blocks, you’ll want to turn right onto Mount Nittany Road and basically continue to the end.
+You’ll see Café Lemont across the street.
+That’s a great place to stop for coffee or a small bite to eat.

 Complete Nittany Mountain Trail Description

-Complete this classic hike, including taking in the views at each of the seven overlooks.
+To complete this classic hike, you should take in the views at each of the seven overlooks.
 The trail system is divided into inner white-blazed and outer blue-blazed trails.
-Fitting colors, don’t you think?

 The seven overlooks include: